When Ashley Jaramillo says wrestling is in her blood, she means it.

 “At the last tournament we went to, there was a girl who got me in a cradle like twice and she told me ‘you kept lifting your leg,” Aguirre Lares said.
 “So now I know I have to stop lifting my leg up.”

-Those are the types of things that boys wrestlers can learn at a junior varsity level, but that’s not the case yet for girls.
-If they come out for the team and stick with it, they find themselves thrown right into the fire.
+Those are the types of things that boys wrestlers can learn at a junior varsity level, but that’s not a possibility yet for girls.
+If they come out for the team and stick with it, they find themselves thrown into the fire right away.

-Corby is looking forward to the time where the numbers are high enough to form a developmental level that could really help the sport reach another level.
+Corby is looking forward to the time where the numbers are high enough to form a developmental level that could really help the sport make gains at the top end.

 “When the sport gets sanctioned, there has to be attention to that developmental level, where new kids can come in and develop the technique and confidence they need.
 Given the nature of how this has been developing, it’s a sink or swim type of attitude.
 That being said, the amount of kids that have stuck with it through the season is impressive.”

 Still, Adair has noted that he’s seen the quality of matches as a whole improve this season.
-Fewer are the 30-second pins and more are the matches that make it into the second or third period.
+Fewer are the 30-second pins — except for the truly elite in the sport — and more are the matches that make it into the second or third period.

 “For me, looking at it from three or four years ago, the wrestling is much better now,” Adair said.
 “The girls have quickly adapted.
 There used to be a dominant group and a lot of fast pins without much technique.
 Now, we’re seeing longer matches and better technique.